cancerit/hairpin2/README.md

 - `--name-mapping` – When using multisample VCFS, hairpin2 compares VCF sample names found in the VCF header to SM tags in alignments to match samples of interest to the correct alignment.
 If these IDs are different between the VCF and alignments, you'll need to provide a key.
 If there are multiple samples of interest in the VCF, and therefore multiple alignments, you will need to provide a key for each pair - e.g. `-m sample1:SM1 sample2:SM2 ...`.
 If there is only one alignment, then you need only indicate which VCF sample is the sample of interest, e.g. `-m TUMOR`.
 As a convenience for high throughput workflows, when there is only one alignment you may also provide a comma separated string of possible names for the sample of interest, e.g. `-m TUMOR,TUMOUR`.
 Assuming there is one and only one match in the VCF, the tool will match the alignment to that sample.
 - `--al-filter-threshold` – the default value of 0.93 was found by trial and error on LCM data – since different aligners/platforms calculate alignment score differently, you may want to modify this value appropriately.
 In the predecessor to this tool, `additionalBAMStatistics`, this value was known as `ASRD` and the default was set at 0.87.
 - `--duplication-window-size` – as above, the default was found by trial and error on LCM data and you may find it necessary to experiment with this parameter depending on data type.
-- `--loss-ratio` – the rationale for this parameter is to allow the sensitivity of the DVF test with the number of supporting reads, as opposed to hardcoding a value.
-In pratice, the test against the ratio is in logical AND with a hardcoded test that at least 2 supporting reads are independent, i.e. not duplicates of each other, to ensure that regardless of the value of `loss_ratio` collapse of duplicates to only a single supporting read always results in a DVF flag.

 reading the 'test()' method implementation of each filter may be informative.
 They can be found in `hairpin2/filters/`